Foreign involvement in the Syrian civil war: US

-In early March 2013, a Jordanian security source revealed that the U.S., Britain, and France were training non-Islamist rebels in Jordan in an effort to strengthen secular elements in the opposition as a bulwark against Islamic extremism, and to begin building security forces to maintain order in the event of Assad's fall.
-In April 2013, also in Jordan, the United States had set up a $70 million program in the country "that is training the kingdom's special forces to identify and secure chemical-weapons sites across Syria should the regime fall and the wrong rebels look like getting their hands on them."
+In early March 2013, a Jordanian source revealed that the US, Britain, and France were training non-Islamist rebels in Jordan in an effort to strengthen secular elements against Islamic extremism, and to begin building security forces to maintain order if Assad fell.
+In April 2013, also in Jordan, the US set up a $70 million program that was "training the kingdom's special forces to identify and secure chemical-weapons sites across Syria should the regime fall and the wrong rebels look like getting their hands on them."

-In April 2013, the Obama administration promised to double non-lethal aid to rebels, specifically to $250 million.
-On 13 June 2013, US government officials said the administration, after days of high-level meetings, had approved providing lethal arms to the Supreme Military Council (SMC).
-The decision was made shortly after the administration concluded that the Assad government had used chemical weapons on opposition forces, thus crossing the "red line" declared by Obama earlier in 2012.
-The arms to be provided included small arms and ammunition, and possibly anti-tank weapons.
-However, they were not to include anti-aircraft weapons, something repeatedly requested by the armed opposition.
-Further such weapons would be supplied by the US "on our own timeline".

-In mid-June 2013, the US government said it would now arm rebels in Syria and would consider a no-fly zone in Syria′s southern border with Jordan to allow a safe place to equip and train rebels.
+In April, Obama promised to double non-lethal aid to rebels, to $250 million.
+On 13 June, US officials said it had approved providing lethal arms to the Supreme Military Council (SMC).
+The decision was made shortly after the administration concluded that the Assad government had used chemical weapons on opposition forces.
+The arms included small arms and ammunition, and possibly anti-tank weapons, but not anti-aircraft weapons, something repeatedly requested by the opposition.
+Such weapons would be supplied by the US "on our own timeline".
+In mid-June, the US said it would arm rebels and consider establishing a no-fly zone on Syria′s southern border.

-The US government′s rhetorical reaction to the use of chemical agents in Ghouta on 21 August 2013, which was formally ascribed by the Obama administration to the Syrian government, prompted the news media to conclude at the end of August that "the US was on the verge of military strikes against the Assad regime".
-Nevertheless, the president opted not to strike.
-The decision disappointed some within the US political establishment.
+The US reaction to the use of chemical agents in Ghouta on 21 August, which was formally attributed by Obama to the Syrian government, prompted the media to report that "the US was on the verge of military strikes against the Assad regime".
+Nevertheless, the US opted not to strike.

-During September 2013, it was reported by US officials that under "a covert CIA program," small arms and anti tank weapons had begun reaching some moderate rebel groups.
-Although Free Syrian Army Commander Salim Idris denied receiving lethal aid, some analysts commented that information on US arms may not have reached Idris due to poor communications as the Free Syrian Army command was based in Northern Syria whilst weapons were reportedly reaching rebel groups in the south.
+During September, US officials reported that small arms and anti-tank weapons had begun reaching moderate rebel groups.
+Although FSA Commander Salim Idris denied receiving lethal aid, some analysts commented that information on US arms may not have reached Idris due to poor communications as FSA command was based in Northern Syria whilst weapons were reportedly reaching rebel groups in the south.

-In late 2013, Islamist groups left the SMC to form the Saudi-backed Islamic Front, which engaged in combat with SMC brigades.
-In December 2013, the US government temporarily suspended the shipments of non-lethal military aid, including food rations, medical kits and pickup trucks after warehouses of equipment were seized by the Islamic Front.
+In late 2013, Islamist groups left SMC to form the Saudi-backed Islamic Front, which fought SMC brigades.
+In December, the US temporarily suspended shipments of non-lethal military aid after warehouses were seized by Islamic Front.